MatInGit/lume-deployment/readme.md

 ## Purpose and Idea
-The purposue of the model manager is to allow for easy deployment of models from mlflow or other source (soon tm).
+The purpose of the model manager is to allow for easy deployment of models from MLflow or other sources (soon tm).
 The package is in an early stage and right now is tightly coupled with MLflow.
 The goal is to make it more general and allow for easy deployment of models from other sources as well.
 It should also account for different workflow types.

 The idea is to divide model deployment into 3 stages

 ### System level
-This stage we get the data from X system (in our case EPICS), this is where we are "relaxed" about the defintion of the data format.
+In this stage we get the data from X system (in our case EPICS), this is where we are "relaxed" about the definition of the data format.
 We just want to get the data and store it as a dictionary And supply it to a handler function.

 Example
 ```python